MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/information-lingering-objects.md

 ## Summary

 Lingering objects are objects that reappear in the AD DS forest after they have been deleted.
-Lingering objects can occur if a domain controller does not replicate for an interval of time that is longer than the tombstone lifetime (TSL).
-The domain controller then reconnects to the replication topology.
-Objects that are deleted from the Active Directory directory service when the domain controller is offline can remain on the domain controller as lingering objects.
-This article contains detailed information about the events that indicate the presence of lingering objects, the causes of lingering objects, and the methods that you can use to remove lingering objects.
+This behavior can occur when a domain controller stops replicating changes to or from other domain controllers in the forest for a time, and then starts replicating again.
+This behavior occurs because of the way the forest replicates object deletions among multiple domain controllers.
+The following sections provide information about the events that indicate the presence of lingering objects, the causes of lingering objects, and the methods that you can use to remove lingering objects.

 ## How object deletions replicate through a forest

-When you delete an object in AD DS, AD DS generates a tombstone object to represent the deleted object.
+When you delete an object in an AD DS forest, AD DS generates a tombstone object to represent the deleted object.
 The tombstone object contains a small subset of the attributes of the deleted object.
-Other domain controllers in the domain and the forest use inbound replication to receive the tombstone object, and update their AD DS information to account for the deletion.
+Other domain controllers in the domain and the forest use inbound replication to receive the tombstone object, and update their forest information to account for the deletion.
 The tombstone object remains in the forest for a specified period, called the tombstone lifetime (TSL).
 At the end of the TSL, AD DS permanently deletes the tombstone object.
 All direct and transitive replication partners of the originating domain controller must receive a copy of the tombstone object within the TSL.

 The default value of the TSL depends on the version of the operating system that is running on the first domain controller that's installed in a forest.
 For all currently supported versions of Windows Server, the default TSL is 180 days.